-To use this diagram to construct a statement, start at the top left with the keyword DELETE FROM.
-Then follow the diagram to the right, proceeding through the options that you want.
+To construct a command correctly, start at the top left with the command.
+Follow the diagram to the right, including the elements that you want.
+The elements in the diagram are case sensitive.

-Figure 2 illustrates the following steps:
+The Creating a No-Conversion Job diagram illustrates the following steps: